seanox/devwex/manual/development.md

   registered via constructor `Module(String options)`.
-- All servers are determined by searching for sections that end in `INI` and to which an implementation can be found in the class path, which are loaded, registered, and initialized via constructor `Server(String name, Initialize initialize)` or `Server(String name, Object initialize)`.
-To do this, each server is given the name of the detected section and a complete copy of the central configuration as an initialize object.
+- All servers are determined by searching for sections that end in `INI` and to which an implementation can be found in the class path, which are loaded, registered, and initialized via constructor `Server(String name, Settings settings)` or `Server(String name, Object settings)`.
+To do this, each server is given the name of the detected section and a complete copy of the central configuration as a Settings object.
 After successful initialization, the server is started as a thread and can start its work in method `Server.run()`.

 ### Module Call